Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

  # Shock Space Contracts Documentation
-The System comprises of SSAgent  SSListingLogic - SSLiquidityLogic - SSLiquidityTemplate - SSListingTemplate - SSRouter - SSIsolatedDriver and SSCrossDriver.
+The System comprises of SSAgent, SSListingLogic, and SSLiquidityLogic.

 ## SSLiquidityLogic Contract